michaelkuty/horizon-contrib/README.rst

 |PypiVersion| |License badge| |Doc badge| |Pypi|

 ======================
-horizon django contrib
+horizon-django contrib
 ======================

-Library which provide common stuff for creating application using Django and Horizon(part of OpenStack Dashboard).
+Library built on top of Django and Horizon(part of OpenStack Dashboard) for building modern web applications.

-This library aims to creating applications with Django models, where we can expect generic stuff.

 *With this toolkit is building applications blazingly fast and easy !*

-For other applications which is based on API (Horizon Dashboards without model) provide some common stuff for fast creating API clients.
+This library provide generic implementation most of Horizon components, add more tools for easily scaffolding applications and preserves support for complex customizations.

 Short story
 -----------